 Visits by European residents decreased by 5% (6.8 million visits) and visits from other countries decreased by 5%.

 Certain markets are more likely to make repeat visits to the UK: 92% of holiday visits from the Irish Republic, 92% from Norway, 83% from Iceland and 80% from Belgium were repeat visits in 2015.
-Repeat visits are most likely taken by those who have been on holiday to the UK before, as 50% of repeat visits are for holidays.
+Repeat visits are most likely taken by those who have been on holiday here before, as 50% of repeat visits are for holidays.
 This is followed by 21% who are visiting friends and relatives, 20% business trips, 8% study and 1% other.

-Out of the top 10 visiting countries whose residents visited the UK the most frequently in 2018, eight of these countries were EU countries (France, Germany, Irish Republic, Spain, Netherlands, Poland, Italy and Belgium).
+Out of the top 10 visiting countries whose residents visited the most frequently in 2018, eight of these countries were EU countries (France, Germany, Irish Republic, Spain, Netherlands, Poland, Italy and Belgium).
 The only other non-EU countries in the top ten were Australia and the USA.
 This list has remained almost the same over recent years.

 Top Towns and Cities